OscillateLabsLLC/ovos-mac/ansible/README.md

 ## What This Playbook Does

-- Installs and configures necessary tools (Homebrew, Python, Poetry, etc.)
+- Installs and configures necessary tools (Homebrew, Python, UV, etc.)
 - Sets up OVOS and its dependencies
 - Configures OVOS services to run on macOS
 - Adds convenient command aliases for OVOS management